Next.js Framework Guide

 Next Image

+The Next.js Image component, next/image, is an extension of the HTML <img> element, evolved for the modern web.
 It includes a variety of built-in performance optimizations to help you achieve good Core Web Vitals.

-One thing to keep in mind is when switching over your domains on Atlas, you must declare them in the next.js.config
+One thing to keep in mind is when switching over your domains on Atlas, you must declare them in the next.js.config file, otherwise the images will not render.
+Please reference Next Image Docs for guidance.

 Known Limitations

-While our Node infrastructure will support path-based revalidation on-demand, this revalidation will currently not extend to edge cached versions of that path, nor will they apply to all instances of your front-end application (if scaled beyond a single instance).
-This is under active investigation by our engineering team.
+While our Node infrastructure will support either time-based or path-based (on-demand) revalidation of the primary Next.js instance, this revalidation will currently not extend to edge cached versions of that path, nor will they apply to all instances of your application if it has scaled beyond a single instance.
+Many customers are using ISR successfully, but it can lead to inconsistencies in certain cases.

 Next Image Caching

 By default, Next Image serves up WebP versions of images to browsers that support it, and the AVIF format can also be delivered through configuration.
 While Atlas supports the delivery of both of these formats, Cloudflare does not support the Vary header for paths without a file extension.
 Because of this, it is possible that if the WebP/AVIF version of a header is cached, that version may be served to browsers that cannot support such formats and could result in broken images for such users.
-The linked GitHub issue has a potential workaround, and we currently have a request in to Cloudflare to support such functionality.
+The linked GitHub issue has a potential workaround, and we currently have a request to Cloudflare to support such functionality.

 Edge Runtime/Middleware